-The hardest part of tuning a piano is not necessarily making a tone sound good, but making sure that all pitches are in the best possible ratio to each other.
+The hardest part of tuning a piano is not necessarily making a note sound great, but to make sure that all pitches are in the best possible ratio to each other.
 We call this equal temperament or equilibrium temperament.
 The computers accuracy of calculating this best possible ratio cannot be achieved with human hearing.

-The way to go is always to make sure that the ‘A’ of the fourth octave is set to 440 Hz.
-This is defined as being the concert pitch.
-This is of great importance for both the builders of musical instruments as well for musicians themselves.
-It makes playing with other instruments possible.
+The starting point for every single tuning is to make sure that the ‘A’ of the fourth octave (this is the A right from middle C) is set to 440 Hz.
+This is defined being the concert pitch.
+When a piano is tuned to this pitch, it is possible to play with other instruments.

 Some pianists prefer to have the concert pitch set to 442 Hz.
 It supposedly makes the sound of a piano more bright and brilliant.
-I tried this, but I truly don’t hear any difference between 440 Hz or 442 Hz.
+I tuned several piano’s to 442 Hz pitch, but honestly I can’t say I noticed a big difference compared to 440 Hz .
 Nevertheless, it is by no means a problem to tune the piano to 442 Hz.
-However, ideally you should not raise or decrease your specific concert pitch too often: it does not improve the tuning stability of the instrument.
+However, ideally you should not change the piano’s concert pitch too often: it is not conducive for tuning stability.

 I use a Jahn tuning hammer because this hammer allows me to tune in the best accurate way.
 A key is tuned by turning the tuning pin.
 If the tuning hammer even slightly bends, not all the energy will transfer directly to the tuning pin.
 The Jahn tuning hammer is made of carbon fibre, also known as graphite fibre.
 This material is stronger and stiffer than steel, but also much lighter.
 It allows the piano tuner to transfer the energy of their tuning hammer directly to the tuning pin, making it possible to tune the key more accurately.
 With my Jahn tuning hammer I am certain that there will be no energy loss because carbon fibre can’t be bend.
 So it is straight, or it is broken.
 I love this tuning hammer and I would not like tuning a piano without having this specific tool.